Elhassouni/WeatherDashboard/README.md

 - [Contributing](#contributing)

 ## Installation
-use requirements.txt when you clone the repo in order to get all dependancies.
+use requirements.txt when you clone the repo in order to get all dependencies, I included everything so have fun.

-### Prerequisites
+### Prerequisites go and install all dependencies on the requirements.txt.
-- Python 3.x
+- Python .x
 - Node.js and npm
 - Gunicorn
 - Nginx